ND011/ND011/README.md

 - JUST a lazy genius. untill u get me intrigued and  curious.
 - code game  anime  is the life otherwise poetry is my wife
 - person  who  live in equlibrim but stay on subjects duality
+- pro of mine observe , analysis , crit thinking  When  decision making , Adaptability
+- corn not up on time but when it on deadline i push to finish on&befor time to get done  with task